Your basket is currently empty!

 Fostering Curiosity Through Exploration

-By adopting an inquiry-based approach, parents can empower their children to take ownership of their learning, them to ask questions, seek answers, and develop a deeper understanding of the world around them.
+By adopting an inquiry-based approach, parents can empower their children to take ownership of their learning, driving them to ask questions, seek answers, and develop a deeper understanding of the world around them.

 Sensory exploration is a powerful tool in fostering curiosity.